Pre-Planning your Website project for Internet Marketing

-- What would you like people to do when they visit your web site as what is the call to action?
+- What would you like people to do when they visit your web site as what will be the call to action?
 Will there be an unique offer?

 - What is the experience that you would like the user to take away from visiting your web site?

 - Do you have a registered business name for using a .com.au address?

 - Have you looked into getting a domain name for your branding and business’s web and email communications?, i.e. www.your_business_name.com.au

-- Are you organised with content, preplanned with a site plan and ready to set up a web site with ready to be supplied pre-proof read text and images?
+- Are you organised with written content, are you preplanned with a site plan and ready to set up a web site with ready to be supplied pre-proof read text and images?